LamBen85/LamBen85/README.md

 <h1 align="left">Hi 👋, I'm Lamia Benzine</h1>
-<h3 align="left">A passionate data analyst from London, UK.
-I'm a career switcher with a background in legal services and an extensive experience in banking and finance and capital markets transactions.
+<h3 align="left">Based in London, UK and passionate about data and data analytics.
 Skilled in SQL, Python and Tableau.
 Keen interest in AI and AI ethics.</h3>

 - 🌱 I’m currently learning **Python and Tableau.**